-In 2015, women held 25% of all STEM occupations; Latinas and Black women held only 1% and 3% of these jobs, respectively.
-Early exposure to STEM content, and building skills like critical analysis and project management are critical in closing the gender gap in STEM fields and the economy at large.
+In 2015, women held 25% of all STEM (Science, Technology, Engineering, and Math) occupations; Latinas and Black women held only 1% and 3% of these jobs, respectively.
+Early exposure to STEM content and building skills like critical analysis and project management are critical in closing the gender gap in STEM fields and the economy at large.

-Girls Build LA, an initiative run by the LA Promise Fund, challenges young women from public middle and high schools across LA County to use STEAM (Science, Technology, Engineering, Arts and Math) principles and 21st Century learning skills to effect social change.
+Girls Build LA, an initiative run by the LA Promise Fund, challenges young women from public middle and high schools across LA County to use STEM principles and 21st Century learning skills to effect social change.
 Girls Build LA activates young women to engage the issues they care about, and prepares them to solve the problems of tomorrow.

 On October 17th, we kicked off the Girls Build LA Challenge with an event for 500 participating girls.
-Their mission, over the course of the year, is to address an issue in their school or community in one of three critical impact areas: Health & Wellness, Civic Engagement & Leadership, and STEM & College Access.
-All girls will be encouraged to hone their STEAM skills.
+Their mission, over the course of the year, is to address an issue in their school or community in one of three critical impact areas: Health & Wellness, Civic Engagement & Leadership, and STEM & College Access using STEM skills.
 Regional experts and skilled coaches facilitate the problem-solving and solution-design process.
 The students from each participating team will build the skills necessary for effective leadership, like collaboration, communication, consensus-building, and project management.

 Explore their projects!